MFAR Frequently Asked Questions

 - the child may be adopted without the putative father's consent.

 An estimate of how many men will be affected can be calculated by looking at the number of births to unmarried women where the father's name is not reported on the birth certificate.
-Nearly 1/4 of the approximately 60,000 annual births in Minnesota are to unmarried women.
-Approximately 40% or 6,000 of those births do not report a father's name on the birth certificate.
+Nearly one-fourth of the approximately 60,000 annual births in Minnesota are to unmarried women.
+Approximately 40 percent, or 6,000 of those births, do not report a father's name on the birth certificate.
 Many of these infants will not be placed for adoption, but the father may or may not know that.